InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Ablation Results

 \subsection{RoPE Geometry}

 We ablate different RoPE geometry configurations to study how positional allocation during token selection affects downstream performance.

-Table~\ref{tab:qwen_rope_geometry_passage} shows that RoPE geometry has a substantial impact on recomputation effectiveness.
-Among the tested configurations, GLOBAL consistently achieves the best performance across all four benchmarks.
+Table~\ref{tab:qwen_rope_geometry_passage} shows that RoPE geometry has a substantial impact on recomputation effectiveness, as the performance shows great differences.
+Among the tested configurations, GLOBAL consistently achieves the best performance across benchmarks.
 In contrast, configurations that assign prompt and context tokens to separate or truncated positional ranges (e.g., HL--HP and TL--TP) result in noticeably lower scores.
 This suggests that mismatches between the positional layout used for selection and the actual decoding order can degrade the quality of selected recomputation targets.

 These results indicate that effective selective recomputation benefits from evaluating token importance under a positional layout that closely matches inference-time decoding.
 Based on this observation, we adopt GLOBAL as the default RoPE geometry for token selection in our method.
-In the reordering setting, we use HL--TP for the first-stage selection to encourage diversity across chunks, followed by GLOBAL for the second-stage selection to refine recomputation targets under the final positional layout.
+In the reordering setting, we use the local-context geometry (HL--TP) for the first-stage selection to avoid favoring chunks solely because of their current global positions, followed by GLOBAL for the second-stage selection to refine recomputation targets under the final positional layout.